-During the inspection we met with four patients, the registered manager, two registered nurses and two care staff.
+During the inspection we met with five patients, the registered manager, the deputy manager, one registered nurse and one member of care staff.

 Ten questionnaires were provided for distribution to patients and their representatives for completion and return to RQIA.
-Staff were invited to share their views by completing an online questionnaire.